 This is a very adaptable recipe and below are a few easy substitutions and variations you can try.

 - Add chocolate chunks - Try my recipe for Sourdough Discard Pumpkin Chocolate Chunk Bread for a version that includes chocolate chunks!
+You could also add up to ¾ cup of chocolate chunks to the batter as you're mixing.

 - Add walnuts: Add ½ cup chopped walnuts to the batter after mixing in the dry ingredients.